A380! Finally, I got to fly with the big Airbus A380 by Lufthansa. On a short 10:55 hour flight from Frankfurt to Los

 So let’s move forward to the more exciting parts of this odyssey.
-About 1 hour after departure meal service on board started, with a “hot meal” for everyone in Economy Class.
-Luckily, as I pre-ordered a special meal, I received my tray table a few minutes prior everyone else before the main meal service.
-My small Vegetarian plate included a cold bread roll, a vegetable spread, fat-reduced butter, Herb Dressing and a small Salad, Fruit Salad, a small 0,2l bottle of still water and a hot main dish, Polenta with Veggies.
-The Polenta was actually quite good, for an aeroplane food, the salad small but sufficient and the fruit salad, well, I would have definitely traded it against the cake everyone else on the plane received as their dessert option.
+About 1 hour after departure meal service onboard started, with a “hot meal” for everyone in Economy Class.
+Luckily, as I pre-ordered a special meal, I received my tray table a few minutes prior to everyone else before the main meal service.
+My small Vegetarian plate included a cold bread roll, a vegetable spread, fat-reduced butter, Herb Dressing and a Small Salad, Fruit Salad, a small 0,2l bottle of still water and a hot main dish, Polenta with Veggies.
+The Polenta was actually quite good, for aeroplane food, the salad small but sufficient and the fruit salad, well, I would have definitely traded it against the cake everyone else on the plane received as their dessert option.
 For like ever, I’ve always been an enthusiast of pre-ordering a meat-free meal, to make sure I get something instead of an “oh, sorry, we’re out of options!”.
 Therefore, pre-ordering a meal can be necessary due to dietary restrictions, but damn, why do the Vegetarians always receive a different, more tasteless, bread and fat-reduced butter and fruit salads instead of cakes?
 Being a vegetarian doesn’t mean I’m super healthy and I’m counting calories, I just don’t want to eat meat!
 At least I got a small bottle of water as a little bonus, as right after the drink service for everyone started, already the second one.
-Whilst hoping it’ll help me falling asleep, I ordered a beer which I received in a cooled 0,3l can.
+Whilst hoping it’ll help me fall asleep, I ordered a beer which I received in a cooled 0,3l can.
 I don’t think it helped me fall asleep, probably it was more the merit of the meagre Movie selection, which made me fall asleep.
 Even though the Lufthansa Long Haul Economy Class Seats have adjustable headrests, I was happy I took my own sleeping pillow on board.